-NEA will oppose specific subcontracting programs under which private-sector entities are used to provide public services if it determines that the programs have a negative impact on public education, reduce or eliminate the number of staff employed that currently provide that educational service, reduce pay and/or benefits from existing staff providing that educational service, or have a negative impact on the whole student approach to education, or if-because sectarian entities are used to provide the services-they weaken the wall of separation between church and state.
+NEA will oppose specific subcontracting programs under which privatesector entities are used to provide public services if it determines that the programs have a negative impact on public education, reduce or eliminate the number of staff employed that currently provide that educational service, reduce pay and/or benefits from existing staff providing that educational service, or have a negative impact on the whole student approach to education, or if-because sectarian entities are engaged to provide the services faith-based discrimination is enabled by the contract.
 NEA's position with regard to programs of this type will depend in most cases on two issues.
 First, is a contractor capable of providing employees who have the professional development, commitment, character, and workplace stability to participate in the whole student approach.
 Second, whether they place the economic security of public education employees at risk, without regard to individual job performance, so that the services in question can be performed by private-sector employees.